DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-11-28-Builder-Pattern.md

     | - handles complex constructors | - implemented around a clone             |
     | - no interface required        | - avoid calling complex constructors     |
     | - can be a separate class      | - difficult to implement in legacy code  |

+- The difference between Builder pattern and Template Method pattern

 <br>